RayKlefstad/ICS45c/README.md

 :warning: **Make sure that this link starts with `git@` and not with `https://` or it will not work!**

-The command above establishes a second `remote` connection to your private repository on GitHub, and creates an alias (short nickname) `my-repo` so that you don't have to type that long connection link every time.
+The command above establishes a second `remote` connection to your private repository on GitHub, and creates an alias (short nickname) `my_repo` so that you don't have to type that long connection link every time.

 Your private repository should now be set up correctly!
 To verify that it works, you can use the command: